Earthquake Resilience at 10 Stories

 The star of the show on the NHERI 10-story structure is the innovative rocking wall system.
 The mass timber rocking walls are designed to shift seismic loads back and forth during an earthquake, dissipating energy and reducing the impact on the overall structure.
 By allowing controlled rocking motion, this system effectively mitigates seismic forces and enhances the building's ability to withstand earthquakes.
 "The building should go back to plumb.
 We designed everything to be elastic, like a spring or a rubber band.
 You can stretch it, but it will come back." says Shiling Pei, the project's co-director.

 EPOXIED ROD CONNECTIONS

-One component of this complex structure was the wood-to-wood epoxy connection that is utilized for the mass timber rocking wall.
+One component of this complex structure was the wood-to-wood epoxy connection utilized for the mass timber rocking wall.
 This type of connection has never been done before and was developed by Simpson Strong-Tie.
 Although challenging, the calculations that guided the epoxy connection details have promising results for the industry.

 Timberlab fabricated all the columns and beams at our Portland, OR fabrication facility, and partnered with Swinerton to erect the 10-story structure on the shake table in San Diego.
 The structure topped out in early 2023.
 When research completes in the summer of 2023, the fabricated materials will be deconstructed and studied at Oregon State University.
 Our team's specialty fabrication services were instrumental in the projects construction process, featuring many different types of engineered wood products.